 Budget and Risk Management

-• CPA Marketing: Offers more controlled spending since payment is only made when a specific action is completed, reducing the risk of wasted budget.
+• CPA Marketing: This model offers more controlled spending because businesses only make payments when a specific action is completed, reducing the risk of wasted budgets.

 • Affiliate Marketing: Generally more cost-effective initially, but can lead to inconsistent spending if not carefully managed.